Nnaji-Victor/coronavirus-info/README.md

 # CoronaTrackr

-CoronaTrackr is a demo built for the VoyanceHQ test.
 It involves consuming the "COVID19 API" and displaying them in a neat layout for user consumption.

 ![coronatrackr screenshot](screenshot.png)